TEMOS: Generating diverse human motions from textual descriptions: Experiments

 \subsection{Limitations}

 Our model has several limitations.
-We first notice that if the input description contains typos (e.g., `wals' instead of `walks'), the generations might drastically fail, suggesting that perturbations to the text during training may result in improvements on noisy data.
-Second, the vocabulary of the KIT data is relatively small with 1263 unique words compared to the full open-vocabulary setting of natural language, and are dominated by locomotive motions.
+Firstly, the vocabulary of the KIT data is relatively small with 1263 unique words compared to the full open-vocabulary setting of natural language, and are dominated by locomotive motions.
 We therefore expect our model to suffer from out-of-distribution descriptions.
 Moreover, we do not have a principled way of measuring the diversity of our models since the training does not include multiple motions for the exact same text.
+Secondly, we notice that if the input text contains typos (e.g., `wals' instead of `walks'), \methodshort{} might drastically fail, suggesting that a preprocessing step to correct them beforehand might be needed.
+Finally, our method cannot scale up to very long motions (such as walking for several minutes) due to the quadratic memory cost.